NB: Town House access currently restricted due to Covid-19

 Stanley Picker Gallery is curating a series of major art installations by leading contemporary practitioners associated with Kingston University, staged around its spectacular new Town House building, designed by RIBA 2020 Gold Medal winners Grafton Architects, as part of the Kingston Spotlight celebrations.
+From 19 to 27 September 2020, Town House, The Picker House and Dorich House Museum are participating in Open House Festival online.

 With more than 100 years of history bringing arts, science and technology education together, Kingston Spotlight celebrates Kingston University with a special programme of performances, exhibitions, lectures and podcasts.